-The section provides form language for multiple-party 1987). accounts.
-The form language need not be used, however, and a contract of deposit that does not use the form language is nevertheless governed by this part if the contract of deposit provides for substantially the same relationship between the parties.
+A contract of deposit that does not use the form language for a particular kind of account is nevertheless governed by this part if the contract of deposit provides for substantially the same relationship between the parties.
 For example, an account held by two persons as "joint tenants with right of survivorship" is treated as a joint account under this part.
-Likewise, an account payable on request to one or more of two or more parties is treated as a joint account under this part even though no mention is made of any right of survivorship.
+Likewise, an account payable on request to one or more of two or more parties is treated as a joint account under this part even though no mention is made of any right of survivorship unless the terms of the account or deposit agreement otherwise provide.
 See Section 5130 ("joint account" defined).
 An account treated as a joint account belongs to the parties in proportion to their net contributions and passes to the survivors unless there is clear and convincing evidence of a different intent.
 See Sections 5301 (ownership during lifetime) and 5302 (right of survivorship).
-But see Section 5306 (tenancy in common accounts).
-Although this part does not govern the rights during lifetime and upon death of the parties to a tenancy in common account, a party to a tenancy in common account can designate a P.O.D. beneficiary to receive that tenant's share of the account upon the tenant's death, and the provisions of this part would be applicable with respect to the P.O.D. designation.
+But see Sections 5306 (tenancy in common accounts), 5307 (account expressly described as "community property" account).